 The cost for grant-related travel is limited to the amount specifically stated in the grant budget.
 Grant budgets usually stipulate the position stated in the grant and the destination indicated in the application and/or agreement.
 Most travel budgets are very detailed.
 Federal grants require compliance with the City's travel policy for all grant-related travel.
-See the Travel Policy and Travel Manual in the Office of the Comptroller's website under Fiscal Policies.
-Please note that some agencies will only reimburse based on actuals not per diem rates, therefore you must keep meal receipts. http://home.elpasotexas.gov/financial-services/drm.php.
+See the Travel Policy located in myelpaso : https://my.elpasotexas.gov/wp-content/uploads/2023/11/Travel-Policy-FY24-November-2023.pdf.

+Please note that some agencies will only reimburse based on actuals not per diem rates, therefore you must keep meal receipts.
 All travel reconciliations must be completed within five (5) working days after the conclusion of the travel in accordance with the City's Travel Policy.